johnnytorres/twitterlc/README.md

 # twitterlc
-Twitter leader characterization project for Ecuador using unsupervised machine learning
+Twitter Leader Characterization project using unsupervised machine learning

 For citations please use: